Transport in Mangaluru: Long distance bus routes

 A Volvo B11R Airavat Club Class bus operated by Karnataka State Road Transport Corporation between Bengaluru and Mangaluru.

-Karnataka State Road Transport Corporation (KSRTC) runs the long distance bus services from Mangalore to other parts of the state.
+Karnataka State Road Transport Corporation (KSRTC) runs the long distance bus services from Mangalore(from Bejai bus stand) to other parts of the state.
 The Mangaluru-Bengaluru route is the most lucrative route and is equally served by public & private players.

 The longest bus route served is the Mangaluru - Ankola- Hubli- Belgaum- Pune- Mumbai bus route run by a number of private players and KSRTC.
 The journey is about 22 hours by normal buses & 16 hours by Volvo Buses.

 Many private companies based out of Mangaluru, Udupi, Bengaluru also ply multiple buses between Mangaluru and other cities on daily basis.
 Ganesh Travels, SRS Travels, Ideal Travels, Sugama Tourists, Durgamba Motors, VRL, and Aero Bus being the popular operators.
 These operators provide services in different categories such as A/C Volvo Bus, Sleeper, Seater etc. There will be a huge hike in number of passengers during the festive seasons such as Mangaluru Dasara, Diwali, Ganesh Chaturthi, Christmas which will also result in hike in bus fares unlike the KSRTC buses.